Meta, TikTok and other social media CEOs testify in heated Senate hearing on child exploitation

 South Carolina Sen. Lindsay Graham, the top Republican on the Judiciary panel, echoed Durbin's sentiments and said he's prepared to work with Democrats to solve the issue.

-Snapchat had broken ranks ahead of the hearing and began backing a federal bill that would create a legal liability for apps and social platforms who recommend harmful content to minors.
+Snapchat broke ranks ahead of the hearing and is backing a federal bill that would create a legal liability for apps and social platforms that recommend harmful content to minors.
 Snap CEO Evan Spiegel reiterated the company’s support on Wednesday and asked the industry to back the bill.

-TikTok CEO Shou Zi Chew said TikTok is vigilant about enforcing its policy barring children under 13 from using the app.
+TikTok CEO Shou Zi Chew said the company is vigilant about enforcing its policy barring children under 13 from using the app.
 CEO Linda Yaccarino said X, formerly Twitter, doesn’t cater to children.

 Yet child health advocates say social media companies have failed repeatedly to protect minors.

-“When you’re faced with really important safety and privacy decisions, the revenue in the bottom line should not be the first factor that these companies are considering," said Zamaan Qureshi, co-chair of Design It For Us, a youth-led coalition advocating for safer social media.
-"These companies have had opportunities to do this before they failed to do that.
+Profits should not be the primary concern when companies are faced with safety and privacy decisions, said Zamaan Qureshi, co-chair of Design It For Us, a youth-led coalition advocating for safer social media.
+“These companies have had opportunities to do this before they failed to do that.
 So independent regulation needs to step in.”

-Republican and Democratic senators came together in a rare show of agreement throughout the hearing, though it’s not yet clear if this will be enough to pass legislation such as the Kids Online Safety Act, proposed in 2022 by Sen. Richard Blumenthal of Connecticut and Sen. Marsha Blackburn of Tennessee.
+Republican and Democratic senators came together in a rare show of agreement throughout the hearing, though it’s not yet clear if this will be enough to pass legislation such as the Kids Online Safety Act, proposed in 2022 by Sens.
+Richard Blumenthal of Connecticut and Marsha Blackburn of Tennessee.

+“There is pretty clearly a bipartisan consensus that the status quo isn’t working," said New Mexico Attorney General Raúl Torrez, a Democrat.
+“When it comes to how these companies have failed to prioritize the safety of children, there’s clearly a sense of frustration on both sides of the aisle.”

-Meta is being sued by dozens of states that say it deliberately designs features on Instagram and Facebook that addict children to its platforms and has failed to protect them from online predators.
+Meta is being sued by dozens of states that say it deliberately designs features on Instagram and Facebook that addict children to its platforms.
+New Mexico filed a separate lawsuit saying the company has failed to protect them from online predators.

 “From a policy perspective, this work has become increasingly urgent over recent months.
 Politicians in the U.S., U.K., E.U. and Australia are publicly and privately expressing concerns about the impact of our products on young people’s mental health,” Clegg wrote in an August 2021 email.